smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.md

 * **You will need a Windows version of the github client installed to view these schemas or point your browser to the rapidInquiryFacility/rifDatabase/ERD/rif40 or sahsuland or rif_studies directory.**
-* The *README* links use Windows github to access the

 TODO: